US-CBP/cbp-style-guide/src/docs/components/popovers.md

 <div class="pl-pattern">
 <h3>Popovers</h3>

-#### Purpose
-Users need to be able to access additional related information or functionality without a change in context.
+Popovers help users access additional related information or functionality without a change in context.

 #### Description
 - Popovers are a cross between a dialog and a tooltip